thephez/docs-core/docs/index.md

 Questions about Dash development are best asked in one of the [Dash development communities](https://www.dash.org/community/).
-Errors or suggestions related to documentation can be submitted as via the "Suggest Edits" button on the top, right of each page.
+Errors or suggestions related to documentation can be submitted as via the "Edit this page" button on the top, right of each page.

 ```{eval-rst}